pontus-osterdahl/MapIntegration/README.md

 ## MapIntegration ##
-This Koha plugin adds configurable links to items in Koha's opac.
+This Koha plugin adds configurable links to items in the Opac Details.
 Links are constructed using a configurable base url and the parameters department (an item's ccode), location (an item's location) and shelf (an item's callnumber).

 ***Configuration***
 After installing the plugin you can set the base url of the generated link.